mysociety/fixmystreet/running/admin_manual.md

 ### Abuse: conclusion

 In practice, "problem users" are judged on a one-by-one basis.
-You can flag a user or a report as problematic and then, if they transgress again, you can ban their email address by adding it to the "abuse list".
+You can flag a user or a report as problematic, and then, if they transgress again, you can ban their email address by adding it to the "abuse list".
 See [managing users](/running/users/) for details.

 It's a good idea to agree on a policy for dealing with abuse issues, and to make sure all your administrators know what it is.

 ## Software updates